7 Tips To Increase Your Optimism & Why It's Important

 An internet meme from a while back makes a good point: complaining without trying to fix the problem is just whining.
 Complaining gets you nowhere.
-The only thing it does is makes you the person that no one wants to be around.
-Ever hear the phrase "cheer up, emo kid"?
+It only makes you the person that no one wants to be around.
+Ever hear the phrase "Cheer up, emo kid?"
 That's the kind of reaction that complaining brings on.

 If something bothers you that much, then you should be taking steps to change it.
 If it doesn't bother you that much, and it's nothing more than a simple annoyance, then don't waste your time complaining.
-Instead, use that energy to do something positive for yourself or someone else.
-You'll feel way more fulfilled at the end of the day by taking action than by sitting around, idly complaining.
+Instead of taking on the "glass half empty" mindset, you might try approaching life with more of a can-do attitude and seeing how things change as a result.